igrishaev/pg2/docs/listen-notify.md

 The answer is 10
 ~~~

-The division error triggered by zero stayed invisible for us.
-But with
+The error triggered by division by zero stayed unseen.
+But with try/catch, it's
-try/catch, it's much better:
+much better:

 ~~~clojure
 (defn wrap-safe [f]